dirigiblelabs/curriculum-2017/PavelHadzhiev/WrittenDocumentation/LocalhostDeployment.md

 6. Return to the installation folder.
 Go to the conf folder and open the tomcat-users.xml file for editing.
 7. Replace the file contents with the fragment from Step 2. in the [Tomcat Setup][7] page.
 8. Reboot Apache Tomcat to apply the changes.

+## Running Eclipse Dirigible WEB IDE

+Now that your Tomcat is configured, complete the following steps to start developing with Dirigible;

-9. Open your preferable browser and go to http://localhost:8080.
+1. Open your preferable browser and go to http://localhost:8080.
-10. Enter your Dirigible username and password.
+2. Enter your Dirigible username and password.
-11. Go to Develop -> Web IDE.
+3. Go to Develop -> Web IDE.
 Your Tomcat configuration is completed.

 [1]: https://tomcat.apache.org/download-80.cgi/
 [2]: http://download.eclipse.org/dirigible/